 The Best Sources Of Vitamin C

 Different forms of vitamin C support our health in varying ways, so it’s important to know which high quality sources of vitamin C to turn toward.
-Some of the best food sources of vitamin C are rosehips, kiwi, oranges, and tangerines.
+Some of the best food sources of vitamin C are rosehips, kiwi, oranges, tangerines, and tomatoes.
 You can read about the healing properties of these foods and their specific vitamin C profile in my book Life-Changing Foods.
 Another great source of one essential form of vitamin C (there are many) is from freshly juiced fennel.
 Drinking 16oz of straight fennel juice on an empty stomach daily can offer many wonderful health benefits over time.
 All fruits and vegetables contain some vitamin C, so focusing your diet largely on fresh produce will naturally help to boost your vitamin C intake.

 Your Nutrient-Enhancing Friend